What You’ll Learn

 - Bifidobacterium adolescentis – Butyrate producer.
 In recent research B. adolescentis CCFM 669 and 667 were shown to relieve constipation symptoms.
-These bacteria adhere to intestinal epithelial cell and grow very quickly in vitro increasing the concentrations of both propionic and butyric acids.9”
+These bacteria adhere to intestinal epithelial cells and grow very quickly in vitro increasing the concentrations of both propionic and butyric acids.9”

 - Eubacterium ventriosum – Known butyrate producer10

 - Bifidobacterium angulatum – Known to discourage the growth of pathogenic bacteria.
 By participating in the “barrier effect”11.
-This specific species of bacteria as also been studied as a treatment and prevention of Ulcerative colitis12
+This specific species of bacteria has also been studied as a treatment and prevention of Ulcerative colitis12

 - Bacteroides stercoris – Bacteroides species have the ability to remove side chains from bile acids, thus returning bile acids to the hepatic circulation13.
 These bacteria are also known butyrate and succinate producers14